 By not properly warming up and getting the blood flowing in the areas you’re going to be utilizing, you’re putting yourself at risk for major injuries.
 These injuries could last for weeks, months, or years, which will substantially reduce your muscle growth and affect your workouts for a long time.

-That concludes today’s blog on my top 6 BIGGEST chest training mistakes.
-These mistakes aren’t only in relation to chest workouts, but your entire body workouts.
+That concludes today’s blog on my top 6 chest training mistakes.
+These chest training mistakes aren’t only in relation to chest workouts, but your entire body workouts.
 Whether it’s your biceps, shoulders, deltoids, traps, back, legs, you should consider fixing up these extremely common mistakes in your workouts.